Joinguyen/j-queue-sdk-web/README.md

 - Handles queue status updates:
   - `ACTIVE`: Removes the popup, allows navigation, and emits `online-queue:check-disconnected` every 30 seconds to maintain connection status.
   - `WAITING`: Displays a customizable full-screen popup with the queue `position`, prevents navigation, and emits `online-queue:status` at an interval of 2000ms (adjusted by `(position / 100) * 1000`ms for positions >= 100).
-  - `EMPTY`: Logs an error to the console and clears any active intervals, taking no further UI or navigation actions.
+  - `EMPTY`: Logs an error (`'[j-queue-sdk-web] - Connect key does not exist!'`) to the console and clears any active intervals, taking no further UI or navigation actions.
 - Supports custom Socket.IO events via `customEvents`.
 - Provides utilities (`createPopup`, `removePopup`, `preventNavigation`, `allowNavigation`) for custom event handlers.
 - Handles connection errors and disconnections with reconnection logic (default: 3 attempts, 1000ms delay).